 All soil tests (defaulted soil tests and entered soil tests) will be listed in the soil test green summary box.

-All blocks and the percentage of that block that are covered under a soil test is shown by selecting the down arrow for each soil test within the blocks column.
+All blocks that are covered under a soil test are shown by selecting the down arrow for each soil test within the blocks column.

-Each soil test can be applied to more than one block or soil within blocks.
+Each soil test can be applied to more than one block.
 If you do not enter a soil test for a block, default soil fertility levels will be generated and shown within the green box.
 You can override a default test by editing it and saving the new values.

 Default soil test - If you do not enter a soil test for a block, default soil fertility levels will be generated for each block.
 The reference will show that the soil test is a defaulted one.
 Defaulted soil tests will just be generated for any block/soil that does not have an entered soil test.